nicoleraenair/natural-language-compiler/README.md

 ## Description

 This natural language compiler translates words, phrases, and sentences from a subset of English into their lambda calculus and predicate logic representations (and determines their semantic types).

+Technical aspects:
+- lexing and parsing using ocamllex and menhir
+- a novel compiler that automates the computation of lambda calculus types, denotations, and derivations for fundamental syntax structures
+- a lambda calculus interpreter that automates lambda reductions
+- a command-line user interface implemented using the Core library

 [Link to Paper]()